andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-I then pasted a script into Powershell that will create a bunch of new users.
-I also saved it to the VM desktop.
-I also changed the value for users (down to 100), and set the password.
+Once I was in Powershell, I pasted a script (created by CourseCareers) that's purpose was to create a bunch of new users in the _Employees OU.
+In the top lines of the script, I changed the password and set the value for accounts created to 100.
+I also saved the script to the VM desktop.
 </p>
 <br />